 Have I mentioned on the show how much I like Costco?
 Oh, good.
 I didn’t want that to go unsaid.
-But because of my affinity for this particular warehouse club, the Costco credit card is an important part of my plastic collection.
+But this is just one of the many Costco membership benefits I take advantage of, so the Costco credit card is an important part of my plastic collection.
 This card offers 2% back when shopping at Costco.
 Not bad.
 But it also gives you 4% back on gas purchases and 3% on restaurants & travel.

 That makes this card an excellent choice when at the pump, eating out, and at your favorite warehouse club.
 This card provides other helpful perks too.
 I use this card when buying major appliances because of the extended warranty protection that it provides.

 Neither of the cards I’ve mentioned so far come with an annual fee.
 But my next favorite card comes with a $95 annual fee, although it is waived for the first year.
 I’m talking about the American Express Blue Cash Preferred card.
 This gem of a card is another one that I get a lot of use from.
 The biggest perk is snagging 6% back on all of your purchases at the grocery store.
 A recently added benefit is that you score 6% back on your streaming service spending.
 Those benefits alone make this card worth considering for lots of folks, in particular for families with a lot of mouths to feed.
 Terms apply.

 The coolest side benefit of this card is return protection.
 You are able to return purchases to American Express within 90 days if the retailer won’t take that item back.
 You’ll also score 20% off on all Amazon.com purchases for the first six months in addition to a $250 bonus for spending $3,000 in the first 3 months.
 What’s not to love!?